by: Thomas Young

 Target Market – This section describes the key market segments targeted by the website and their conversion points.
 This includes the secondary markets in each market segment and their location.
 Web marketing is very effective at targeting site visitors by location.
 It should also include a description of the target market’s demographics and psychographics.
 Psychographics is a description of your target market’s key characteristics, personality values and related lifestyle variables.
 This provides direction for the website’s taglines, navigation, content, design, usability and more.
 The objective is to describe the ideal market segment and then develop a website that meets their needs.
 Include in this section any user behaviors that are unique to your target market.
 Include market research approaches in this section to help verify your strategy and the needs of your target market.

 Competitive Analysis – This section is a thorough analysis of competing websites targeting similar market segments.
 Include several industry leading websites for best practices.
 This will also provide many examples of what not to do on your site.
-This is an essential part of your web marketing plan and most business leaders do not spend enough time reviewing and monitoring competitor websites and strategies.
+This is an essential part of your strategic digital marketing plan and most business leaders do not spend enough time reviewing and monitoring competitor websites and strategies.
 This can help you avoid loss of market share.

 Taglines and Content Strategy – The strategy section should include a tagline that is a summary of your company’s key value and ties into the strategy for the website.
 This may include several taglines and strategy for content in general on the website.

 Products and Services – Much of the most valuable content on the site will be descriptions of your products and services.
-Your web marketing plan describes the approaches and organization for this content on your website and throughout the web.
+Your strategic digital marketing plan describes the approaches and organization for this content on your website and throughout the web.
 Remember to include a strategy for how visitors can buy or inquire about your services or products directly from the website.

 Step Two: Website Design and Development